Your day-by-day itinerary

 Colours and Culture of Mexico City

 Mexico City; beautiful, bustling, chaotic and impressive.
-You’ll spend the next 3 nights in a historic hotel close to palaces, parks and museums of the city.
-One of the best things about the city is that it can all be explored on foot, and whether you’re after history and culture or you want to get involved in a little Mexican nightlife, everything is with reach.
+You’ll spend the next 2 nights in an historic hotel close to palaces, parks and museums of the city.
+One of the best things about the city is that it can all be explored on foot, and whether you’re after history and culture or you want to get involved in a little Mexican nightlife, everything is within reach.
 This city is more than just a starting point for your holiday, it’s a vibrant metropolis which is an experience in itself.

 Flavours of Puebla

 Puebla is a city brimming with culture and picturesque neighbourhoods.
 With 70 churches in the historic centre alone and a long culinary history which has seen it become the country’s food capital, it’s a charming place in more ways than one.
 You’ll spend two nights in a 17th-century colonial hotel, and will head out with a local guide to discover the secrets of Mexican cuisine.

 Colonial Charms of Oaxaca

 Oaxaca is a city with indigenous and colonial influences, a thriving art scene and a fascinating, spirited history.
 Staying in a traditional hotel in the UNESCO listed old centre, you’ll find local market stalls and trendy bars all around you, with plenty to keep you entertained.
 During your stay, you’ll also head up to the ancient site of Monte Alban, a hilltop archaeological site once central to the Zapotec empire, before cycling back down to the city.

 Colourful Markets & Indian Villages - San Cristobal